TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/CharacterSets/Index.rst

    $TYPO3_CONF_VARS['BE']['forceCharset'] = 'utf-8';

-Explanation of “forceCharset”
+Explanation of "forceCharset"
 """""""""""""""""""""""""""""

-The reason is that without a value for “forceCharset” the backend will use a charset depending on the backend language of the user.
-So lets say User A has a backend in Russian and User B a backend in Danish, then User A will enter data in the charset “windows-1251” and User B in “iso-8859-1”.
+The reason is that without a value for "forceCharset" the backend will use a charset depending on the backend language of the user.
+So lets say User A has a backend in Russian and User B a backend in Danish, then User A will enter data in the charset "windows-1251" and User B in "iso-8859-1".
 Since data stored in TYPO3 is not tagged with a charset this will lead to an inconsistent database.

 If $TYPO3\_CONF\_VARS['BE']['forceCharset']is set, the same charset is used for all users in the backend regardless of their backend language and you will get consistent data in your database.
-But since “iso-8859-1” and “windows-1251” are “incompatible” charsets (using the same byte values for different glyphs) you will have to choose “utf-8” as charset since that can contain both danish and russian chars - and all other charsets of the world.
+But since "iso-8859-1" and "windows-1251" are "incompatible" charsets (using the same byte values for different glyphs) you will have to choose "utf-8" as charset since that can contain both danish and russian chars - and all other charsets of the world.